 You can easily protect a word document (.doc).
 All you need to do is click the Office button at the top-left corner of the screen, select “Prepare” and click on “Encrypt Document”.
 Type in the password and voila!
 Your word document is encrypted.
 While everybody knows how to encrypt a word file, most users don’t know how to password protect a text file.

-You will need third-party software to password-protect a .txt file.
-While there are plenty of software programs available, only few are totally free.
-TrueCrypt is one such free software that offers top-notch military-grade encryption and does its job in protecting files and folders pretty well.
+You will need third-party software to password protect a .txt file.
+While there are plenty of software programs available, only a few are totally free.
+TrueCrypt is a free program that offers top-notch military-grade encryption and does its job in protecting files and folders pretty well.

 Select the first option.
 This will help you create a standard container.
 You will be able to add more than one .txt files to this password protected container.
 You can also choose the second option.
 This will let you create a “hidden volume”, which offers a double-password system for extra protection, especially in situations where you may be forced to reveal the password.
 After selecting the first option, click Next.